salsita/prism/docs/README.md

 ![gif-viewer-pair-3](./assets/9.png)

-Time for plumbing, we need to proxy all the actions tagged with `Top` or `Bottom` to `GifViewer` Updater which does the mutation and potentially emits Side effects.
-Imagine our `GifViewerPair` Updater as a person who unwraps a package which may contain another package and hand it over to another person (`GifViewer` Updater) who's responsible for handling content of the package and keep in mind that the package can be wrapped many times for many people (Component Updaters).
-Therefore we'd need to strip `Top.` or `Bottom.` off the beggining of the Action type and provide rest to underlying Child Updater as unwrapped Action.

 #### Introducing Matchers

 Every Updater must be provided with Matcher implementation.
 Matcher is responsible for matching action and passing it to corresponding Handler and it's the second argument when creating instance of `Updater`: